Every year, New Brunswickers are injured at their workplace, some of them fatally.

-North American Occupational Safety and Health (NAOSH) Week is a partnership between Canada, the United States and Mexico, that promotes the benefits of investing in occupational health and safety, and the importance of preventing workplace injuries and illnesses.
+Safety and Health Week is a partnership between Canada, the United States and Mexico, that promotes the benefits of investing in occupational health and safety, and the importance of preventing workplace injuries and illnesses.

-WorkSafeNB encourages you to celebrate occupational health and safety for an entire week and raise awareness for safer workplaces and communities.
-For ideas on how to celebrate NAOSH week in your workplace, visit the NAOSHevent suggestions page.
+WorkSafeNB encourages you to celebrate Safety and Health Week this year from May 5-11 to raise awareness for safer workplaces and communities.
+For ideas on how to celebrate at your workplace, visit the NAOSH event suggestions page.

 Steps for Life

 Steps for Life is a fundraising walk in support of Threads of Life, a charity providing support to families affected by workplace tragedy.
 Join us as we step forward to raise awareness about the importance of workplace health and safety.
-To learn more about this walk in support of families of workplace tragedy, visit Steps for Life.
+To learn more about this walk, visit Steps for Life.